Azure/azure-sdk-for-python/sdk/communication/CONTRIBUTING.md

 # Contributing Guide

+This a contributing guide made specifically for the Azure Communication Services SDK.
+The Azure SDK repo also has a contributing guide that might help you in some other general processes this guide assumes you have done.
+If you haven't checked that one out yet, you can find it [here](https://github.com/Azure/azure-sdk-for-python/blob/master/CONTRIBUTING.md)

 The Azure Communication Services SDK for Python currently consists of 4 different packages.
 While each package has its own set of environment variables to make their tests run successfully, all of them follow a similar structure that allows a smooth onboarding process.

 Let's get started with how to setup the repo itself.